Busy summer for our student researchers

 Throughout the internship, I have learned to use a variety of analytical tools.
 Among others QCM-D, UV-vis spectroscopy and microCT.
 I have also learned a lot through fruitful discussions with my colleagues.
 The lab has a very friendly atmosphere, and even as a bachelor student, I have been given loads of responsibility and trust, which I appreciate.
 Additionally, frequent seminars by other lab members and visitors has introduced me to new and interesting perspectives and considerations to tissue engineering.

-Arthur: During my 3 mouth in Oslo, I work on polyphenol nano-coatings on titanium surfaces which is a part of the PhD project of Florian who supervised me together with Hanna.
+Arthur: During my 3 month in Oslo, I work on polyphenol nano-coatings on titanium surfaces which is a part of the PhD project of Florian who supervised me together with Hanna.
 In this project I was investigating the influence of pH influence the coating reaction and if certain ions have an effect of the coating formation.
 To do so, I used different characterization methods, such as UV-Visible and FTIR spectroscopy.
 This project is amazing because even if we are able to detect polyphenol nano-coating on titanium surfaces, the mechanisms involved in this reaction are still mostly unknown.
 Even if it was for a short time, I really enjoy my stay in Norway, I appreciate either coming to work every morning or visiting Oslo and its surroundings.